rust-project-primer/book/src/ecosystem/logging.md

 ## Log

 The `log` crate is the most popular logging infrastructure.
+It uses the façade pattern, which decouples the users of the logging facilities (which use the `log` crate) from the implementation of the logging output (such as `env_logger`).

-It uses the façade pattern, whereby using it is a two-step process:
+Using it is therefore a two-step process:

-- You use the `log` crate in your libraries and binaries, which exposes some macros that you can use for emitting log messages, such as `log::info!` or `log::error!`.
+1. You use the `log` crate in your libraries and binaries, which exposes some macros that you can use for emitting log messages, such as `log::info!` or `log::error!`.
-- In your binaries, you import and initialize a log handler crate, such as `env_logger`.
+2. In your binaries, you import and initialize a log handler crate, such as `env_logger`.
 This will subscribe to the logs that are sent to the `log` crate, and do with them whatever you configure it to (such as emit them on standard output).